jackandcarter/DemiCat/README.md

 ```bash
 python database/setup.py
 ```
 The script prompts for MySQL host, port, user, and password.
-It will create a `DemiBot` database and apply `database/schema.sql`.
+It will create a `DemiBot` database, apply `database/schema.sql`, and run any pending migrations.
+Re-run the script after pulling updates to ensure the schema (e.g. the `server_id` column on `users`) stays current.
 Use `--local` to quickly target a local MySQL server.

 ### 2. Configure the bot
 ```bash